jambonz/jambonz-ui/README.md

 ## Overview

-The Jambonz UI library is a minimal, light-weight UI design package for developing frontends for jambonz apps.
+The Jambonz UI library is a minimal, light-weight UI design system for developing frontends for jambonz apps.
 It's a kit-of-parts including fonts, a small set of CSS styles, a source set of SASS styles and JavaScript components.
 Whether you're developing a custom dev stack with tools like [webpack](https://webpack.js.org/)